s-peiran/tp/docs/DeveloperGuide.md

 The `UI` component,

 * executes user commands using the `Logic` component.
-* listens for changes to `Model` data so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* depends on some classes in the `Model` component, as it displays `Contact` object residing in the `Model`.
+* listens for changes within the `AppState` singleton class.
+This is crucial for updating the application's state based on changes triggered by the `Logic` component's operations.
+* relies on the Model component for displaying `Contact` and `Meeting` objects.
+The Model is responsible for managing the in-memory representation of the addressbook data.

 ### Logic component